Olympic National Park Itinerary for 1–3 Days: Best Things to See (+Map & Tips)

 • Forks, WA.

-• Rialto Beach and Hole-in-The-Wall.
+• Rialto Beach and Hole in the Wall.

 With three days in Olympic National Park, you can plan your time a bit differently and potentially add a visit to Cape Flattery to your itinerary as well.
 This is the northwesternmost point of the contiguous USA.